 Remedying the effects of keratoconus starts with a comprehensive eye exam.
 To diagnose keratoconus or rule it out, your provider may perform:

-Together, you and the provider also discuss your medical history and symptoms, including the type and how long and severely you’ve experienced them.
+Together, you and the provider also discuss your medical history and symptoms, including the type and how long and severe you’ve experienced them.

 Your best treatment for keratoconus depends on the severity and stage of your symptoms.
 Your specialist at Alamo Eye Care may recommend: